sonnny/ble_flutter_micropython_picow_c/README.md

 for picow ble, download git clone, cd to the directory, mkdir build, cd build, cmake .., make, load .uf2 file on the picow

+for flutter if using linux desktop using linux lite,

 template for: